ANCER: Anisotropic Certification via Sample-wise Volume Maximization: Experiments

-As expected, $\ellsigma$ $\avgradproxy$ is substantially improved using \ANCER in all cases -- with relative improvements in $\avgradproxy$ between 38\% and 63\%.
+As expected, \ANCER substantially improves $\ellsigma$ $\avgradproxy$ compared to Isotropic DD in all cases -- with relative improvements in $\avgradproxy$ between 38\% and 63\% over both datasets.
 The joint results, certification with $\ell_2$ and $\ellsigma$, establish that \ANCER certifies the $\ell_2$-ball region obtained by previous approaches, in addition to a much larger region captured by the $\ellsigma$ certified accuracy and $\avgradproxy$, and therefore is, according to Definition \ref{def:better_certificate}, generally superior to the Isotropic DD one.